goodwinc/metis-copy/class_lectures/week10-kojak2/02-time_series/pair.md

  [27, 2, 'rat']]
 ```

-In this case, your function would return this result:
+In this case, your function would return this result (order doesn't matter.. just that we get all four rows):

 ```python
 [[27, 'dog', 5, 8, 'elf'],